-The Geelong Heritage Centre is Victoria’s largest regional archive and resource Centre.
-Find us in the Vault Kim barne thaliyu, on level 3 of the Geelong Library & Heritage Centre aka The Dome.
+Kim barne thaliyu, meaning ‘here yesterday’ in the language of the Wadawurrung people, is Victoria’s largest regional archive and resource Centre.
+Find us on level 3 of the Geelong Library & Heritage Centre.
 With the latest in digital technology and our team of specialist staff, we are able to bring the region's past alive.

 The Heritage Reading Room is a fabulous, state-of-the-art environment boasting dramatic décor, comfortable user-friendly spaces and cutting-edge technologies to enrich your research experience.
 You'll enjoy our Cruiser table - an interactive digital display that brings the archives to your fingertips.
 We also have the latest in microfilm scanning technology and a range of visual display capabilities.

 The Heritage Centre Reading Room is open Tuesday 9am – 8pm, Wednesday to Friday 9am-5pm and Saturday from 10am-1pm.

 Geelong Library & Heritage Centre Photograph by Emma Cross

 The Heritage Centre's archive collection is a unique recorded history of Geelong and the Bellarine, the Golden Plains, the Surf Coast, the Borough of Queenscliffe and beyond.
 Countless memories and stories live on in our carefully-managed collection of public and private records, newspapers, maps, plans, photographs, and searchable via extensive catalogues and indexes.

 A number of treasures from our collection are on display - just the tip of the iceberg compared to our huge repository of objects, items and records all stored on site.